Off-the-Beaten-Path National Parks Updated: 04.01.2018

-You already know our advice for avoiding crowded national park travel: don’t go during tourist season, which usually means summer.
+You already know our advice for avoiding national park crowds: don’t go during tourist season, which usually means summer.
 But sometimes you can’t avoid prime time.
 Maybe you’re traveling with the grandkids on a multigenerational summer vacation or, for whatever reason, it’s your time to travel.
-If you have no other choice except traveling during the busy season, Alan and I recommend beating the crowds by visiting off-the-beaten-path national parks or monuments.
+If you have no other choice except traveling during the busy season, Alan and I recommend beating the crowds by going off-the-beaten-path.

 Our Favorite Off-theBeaten-Path National Parks